shurintou/shurintou/README.md

 👋 Hi, I'm **Shurintou**!
 :tokyo_tower: I'm from China, currently based in Tokyo, Japan.
 🎓 I’m a `web application developer` with a passion for creating innovative solutions.
-💼 Currently learning Python, focused on continuous learning and personal growth.
+💼 Currently learning AWS certification, focused on continuous learning and personal growth.

 ## 🔧 Technologies & Tools